-The Kestrel 3000 accurately measures wind and temperature, wind chill, air/water/snow temperature, current/average/maximum wind speeds.
+The Kestrel 3500 accurately measures wind and temperature, wind chill, air, water and snow temperature, current, average, and maximum wind speeds, and it was designed for outdoor sports enthusiasts.
 It is waterproof and floats.

 The Kestrel 1000 is a simple and compact device, extremely durable and totally waterproof, allowing you to measure wind speeds in even the harshest weather conditions.

 The Ambient Weather WM-5 measures wind speed, wind direction, temperature, relative humidity and compass direction, and calculates wind gust, dew point, wet bulb and dry bulb temperature, Delta T, wind chill and heat index.